-It can be frustrating to have made a purchase on a major website like eBay only to be dissatisfied with the transaction and to find very quickly that the major brand in question (in this case, eBay) is very difficult to contact for customer service needs and often unhelpful on the telephone or in live chat.
+It can be frustrating to have made a purchase on a major website like eBay only to be dissatisfied with the transaction and to find very quickly that the major brand in question (in this case, eBay) is tough to contact for customer service needs and often unhelpful on the telephone or in a live chat.

 Contact Your Seller